 Since the political crisis in 2015, Burundi has faced political instability and economic decline.
 Space for political dialogue has been lacking, human rights violations are persistent and people’s trust in the government is at a low level.
 With the general decrease in national income, poverty increased.
 There are shortages of basic products and foreign currency, and business activity has slumped.

-The Netherlands contributes to reducing the effect of the main drivers of conflict in Burundi:
+The Netherlands contributes to eliminating the main drivers of conflict in Burundi:

-high population growth and continued gender inequality and sexual and gender-based violence;
+Rapid population growth, gender inequality and gender-based violence

-the lack of prospects and employment for the younger generation;
+The lack of prospects and employment for young people

 To achieve this, the focus has been on:

-the empowerment of rural (farmer) families through agricultural and private sector development, which increases resilience;
+The empowerment of farmer families through agricultural development and private sector development, in particular where the two overlap;

-the empowerment of women and youth by making sexual and reproductive health information, products and services widely available;
+The empowerment of women and youths by making sexual and reproductive health information, products and services widely available;

-the enhancement of the voice and participation of Burundians at various levels of society, by supporting participation in dialogue with the government and reconciliation efforts.
+Strengthening the voice and participation of citizens at various levels in society by supporting participation in dialogue with the government and through reconciliation efforts.